Essential things to know before your trip to Japan

 - Try a ‘minshuku’ or ‘ryokan’.
 Dating back to the early 17th century Edo period, ryokans are traditional Japanese inns where you’ll get to sleep on tatami mats rolled onto the floor, sample a Japanese set breakfast, and partake in communal bathing facilities in an onsen (not for the shy).
 A minshuku is the budget version of a ryokan

-- Most B&Bs and apartments advertise for 4-8 beds, but in true Japanese style, all the beds might probably be in a large, single room.
+- Most B&Bs and apartments advertised for 4-8 beds, but in true Japanese style, all the beds might probably be in a large, single room.
 There may also be just 1 bath for the group.
-So if traveling with friends and need privacy, check how many bedrooms and baths are being advertised for before signing up
+So if travelling with friends and need privacy, check how many bedrooms and baths are being advertised for before signing up

 - Hotel room sizes are small, so carry small pieces of luggage so as to not feel cramped